Shooting at Alabama birthday party kills 4 people, wounds 28

 “Man, I couldn’t get close,” Taylor said.
 “So once I found out what’s going on, I really I just had to leave because it was going to be all night.”

-Taylor said he returned Sunday to see Dowdle’s body carried out from the dance studio.
+Taylor said he returned Sunday to see Dowdell’s body carried out from the dance studio.
 He said he’s not sure what he will tell other athletes Monday.

 “The first thing we’ve got to do is we’ve got to pray our way out of this,” Taylor said Sunday.
 “There ain’t no other way.
 And then I can tell you, they’re all real close like family at the high school.”